potchy/cedilla/README.md

 # cedilla
-An AutoHotkey script which enables cedilla "Ç" input using the RAlt+C combination.
+AutoHotkey script which enables cedilla "Ç" input using the RAlt+C combination.
 Particularly useful for latin-derived language speakers who use keyboards without a dedicated key for it.